We know that you may have questions, so we have the answers!

 Your Parental Guarantor is liable for any rent arrears or damages that occur during the tenancy.
 As the contract denotes a Joint and Several tenancy, each tenant is individually and jointly responsible for fulfilling the contract.
 Therefore, indirectly, Parental Guarantors are equally individually and jointly responsible for the whole rent/ damages.

 I don’t have a UK Parental Guarantor – what are my other options?

 If you do not have a UK Parental Guarantor, there are companies that will represent you as a UK rent guarantor at a fee, an example of this is: ‘Housing Hands’ (www.housinghand.co.uk)

 If you lose your key, we will happily get you a new one cut at a fee of £10 per replacement key.

 What happens if we have need to reach you out of hours?

-However, if you require a call out for non-emergency visits, i.e. lost keys or being locked out of a property, there will be a maintenance call out charge of £25 per visit to cover contractors’ out of hours expenses.
+However, if you require a call out for emergency visits, i.e. lost keys or being locked out of a property, you can reach us at the office number 24 hours a day at (0121 454 1444) there will be a maintenance call out charge of £25 per visit to cover contractors’ out of hours expenses.

 So, why should we live with Premier Student Homes?